Joey Gallo Player Props: Twins vs. Guardians

-The Minnesota Twins and Joey Gallo (.517 slugging percentage over his past 10 games, including two homers), battle starter Peyton Battenfield and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+The Minnesota Twins and Joey Gallo (.367 slugging percentage over his past 10 games, including one homer), battle starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the White Sox.
+He had a hitless showing in his most recent game (0-for-4) against the Guardians.

 Joey Gallo Game Info & Props vs. the Guardians